mycelium-com/wallet-android/README.md

 ========

-to build everything from source, simply checkout the source and build using gradle note that you need a proper android sdk with *ANDROID_HOME* variable pointing to it.
+to build everything from source, simply checkout the source and build using gradle note that you need

-Android SDK version 19 should be installed as well as the appcompat v7 rev. 19
+ * Android SDK version 19 with *ANDROID_HOME* variable pointing to it.
+ * appcompat v7 rev. 19 (Android Support Library + Android Support Repository)

+on the console write

     git clone https://github.com/mycelium-com/wallet.git
     cd wallet